numpy/numpy/doc/source/f2py/windows/index.rst

   | Anaconda GFortran    | Anaconda GCC       | exe        |
   +----------------------+--------------------+------------+

+From the point of view of a standard end-user, the most favored approach is the Intel Fortran and MSVC toolchain; however licensing restrictions still apply, as described further in the `f2py-win-intel`_.

 `This MSYS2 document`_ covers details of differences between MSYS2 and Cygwin.
 Broadly speaking, MSYS2 is geared towards building native Windows, while Cygwin is closer to providing a `more complete POSIX environment`_.
 Since MSVC is a core component of the Windows setup, its installation and the setup for the Powershell environment are described below.

+For an understanding of the key issues motivating the need for such a matrix `Pauli Virtanen's in-depth post on wheels with Fortran for Windows`_ is an excellent resource.

 Powershell and MSVC
 ====================